Dominican Republic 365

 If you visit on a weekend, embrace the Dominican vibe -- bring a cooler, dominos, and a speaker.
 The locals are incredibly welcoming and you might end up sharing food and dancing bachata on the sand.

-More beaches to explore near Macao Beach
+More shoreline to explore near Macao Beach